-Any student who feels that he or she is a victim or object of sexual or any other form of unlawful harassment should immediately notify program officials, a department head, or a Human Resources Representative.
+Any student who feels that they are a victim or object of sexual or any other form of unlawful harassment should immediately notify program officials, a department head, or a Human Resources Representative.
 Students are encouraged to speak with whomever they feel most comfortable, for whatever reason.